Mercedes-Benz G-Class: 2008 update

 The 2008 update included a new radiator grille with three thicker horizontal fins, replacing the previous seven, thinner fins.
 The COMAND APS infotainment and navigation system was revised with many new or extended functions such as the LINGUATRONIC voice control system, a 12-speaker Harman Kardon Logic 7 surround sound stereo system, TV tuner and a special off-road menu for the G 320 CDI and G 500 model.
 Heated and ventilated front seats were also offered.

 Last year for the G500 in the USA.

 2009 update

 The 2009 G550 replaces the 2008 G500, and gets a new 5.5-litre V8 petrol engine with 285 kW [mated to the 722.9 7spd transmission], replacing the 5.0-litre 218 kW that was in the 2008 G500.
 The new engine will improve the acceleration for the new G550.

+The 2009 and 2010 vehicles saw the absence of a trailer hitch making this the first model years since the vehicles inception where no native towing hardware was available on the vehicle.

 For the 30th anniversary of production, Mercedes-Benz offered two special anniversary editions.
 One was the G 500/G 550 with a more opulent interior and exclusive designo leather upholstery along with special decals.
 Another one was a new utility model, the G 280 CDI Edition 30 PUR, consisting of the W461 chassis with a 3.0-litre V6 turbodiesel engine (OM 642 DE LA red.) and the W463 four-wheel-drive system.